redux-utilities/flux-standard-action/README.md

 ## Utility functions

 The module `flux-standard-action` is available on npm.
-It exports a few utlity functions.
+It exports a few utility functions.

 ```js
 import { isFSA } from 'flux-standard-action';